Summary: in this tutorial, you’ll learn how to use the SQL BETWEEN

 Code language: SQL (Structured Query Language) (sql)

-To compare a value with an exclusive range, you need to use the comparison operators less than (<
+To compare a value with an exclusive range, you can use the comparison operators less than (<

 ) and greater than ( >